Waste and recycling collections

 What changes are you making to my waste and recycling collections?

 We will collect your waste and recycling from your kerbside as usual, on your regular collection day.
-We will continue to collect all your waste and recycling – including food waste recycling, dry recycling (such as cardboard, paper, glass, plastics and cans), hygiene waste (such as nappies and incontinence products) and non-recyclable waste – except for garden waste.
+We will continue to collect all your waste and recycling – including food waste recycling, dry recycling (such as cardboard, paper, glass, plastics and cans), hygiene waste (such as nappies and incontinence products) and non-recyclable waste.

 Should the situation deteriorate further, our services will be prioritised in line with Welsh Government guidance:-